 Drowsy Driving is More Common than Most People Believe

-An alarming number of motorists get behind the wheel when they are drowsy, fatigued, and too tired to be driving.
+An alarming number of motorists get behind the wheel when they are drowsy, fatigued, and too tired to be driving in Birmingham.
 According to a AAA survey, more than 40% of motorists admit to having fallen asleep at the wheel, and approximately 10% of survey respondents admit to having done this during the past year.

 According to the CDC, there are certain groups that are more susceptible to drowsy driving: